supervisely-ecosystem/data-versioning/README.md

 ## Overview

-Creates project snapshots and allows to restore them.
+Manage data versions with ease, allowing you to create and restore data versions effortlessly.